sgaray2/TheInternet-AutomationProject/README.md

 is a website that enables different features to automate, with the goal to exercise Automation knowledge.
 Some of the features are login, dropdowns, file upload, javaScript alerts, etc.

-The test case automated is the following:
+The test case automated are the following:
-So far I have my automated test cases for the login form.
+So far I have my automated test cases for the login form feature.
 3 test cases were added:
 1) successAuthentication: verifies a succesful login for a given username and password.
 2) FailedAuthentication: verifies the error message for an incorrect username and password.
 3) IncorrectPassword: verifies the error message for a correct username but incorrect password.